tne-lab/py-behav-box-v2/docs/sources.md

 a Source, a user should override the `write_component` method.
 The `write_component` method is responsible for taking a component ID and a value to write (`msg`) and updates the hardware component accordingly.
 Reading from a *Source* typically requires the implementation of some form of asynchronous programming.
-One available option is to instead have a custom *Source* overr
-To control components *Sources* can override the `read_component` and `write_component` methods.
-Depending on the type of *Source* one or both of these methods might be required. `read_component` takes a component ID as input and will return the current value of the component (the type of the return value is left to the particular *Source* implementation).
-The `write_component` method takes a component ID and a value to write (`msg`) and updates the hardware component accordingly.
+One available option is to instead have a custom *Source* override the *ThreadSource* class which will have event handling run in a separate thread from the `initialize` method.
+Users can then put any polling or external event processing in the end of the `initialize` method.
+Alternatively, new threads can be created based on registering or writing a component.
+When new values are received for a component, the `update_component` method can be called to signal the new value.

 ## Closing components